zerodays/supabase-storage-backup/README.md

 Once set up, the action will run as per the triggers defined in your workflow file.

 The action will create a ZIP file containing all files in your Supabase storage bucket.
-The ZIP file will be committed as an artifact to your repository.
+The ZIP file will be stored on `OUTPUT_ZIP_FILE_NAME`.
 What is done with the artifact is up to you.
 You can download it manually or use it in a subsequent workflow step.
 For example, you could upload the ZIP file to a cloud storage provider like AWS S3.